theusaf/kahoot-creator/README.md

   - `choice`: The choice being added
   - `correct`: Whether the choice is correct
   - returns: `question` (the question that the choice was added to)
+- setQuizImage(buffer)
+  - Sets the cover image of the kahoot.
+  - `buffer`: An image buffer or url to use.
+- upload(buffer)
+  - `buffer`: An image buffer to upload to kahoot.
+  - Returns a `Promise` with a JSON object containing information about the image.

 ### Properties
 - `id`: The uuid of the current kahoot quiz